Comment on page

 Sharpe Protocol Governance Model

-Sharpe Protocol, governed by its native token SHARPE, envisions a community-centric governance model, where key parameters of the Sharpe Labs are dictated by the collective decisions of the SHARPE token holders.
+Sharpe Protocol, governed by its native token Sharpe, envisions a community-centric governance model, where key parameters of the Sharpe Labs are dictated by the collective decisions of the Sharpe token holders.
 The governance mechanism is tailored to facilitate a decentralized, transparent, and community-driven ecosystem.

 Governance Proposals

-Protocol Amendments: These proposals necessitate on-chain actions and may include items such as treasury allocations, fee adjustments, and other protocol parameters.
+1. Platform Amendments: These proposals necessitate on-chain actions and may include items such as treasury allocations, fee adjustments, and other protocol parameters.

-Operational Procedures: These encompass changes to operational procedures, guidelines, or modifications to the governance model itself.
+2. Operational Procedures: These encompass changes to operational procedures, guidelines, or modifications to the governance model itself.

-Informational Proposals: These are aimed at providing general guidelines or vital information to the community for better protocol understanding and engagement.
+3. Informational Proposals: These are aimed at providing general guidelines or vital information to the community for better protocol understanding and engagement.

 Governance Process